svichas/MarkupFor/docs/markupfor/pagination.md

 # Markup for Pagination component

-A pagination navigates between a list of results.
+Pagination is a navigation that indicates a series of related content exists in multiple pages.

 ```html
 <nav aria-label="Pagination">